AdamRickards/napalm-hios/README.md

 The driver includes a mock HiOS device for testing and development purposes.
 To use the mock device, set the hostname to 'localhost' when initializing the driver.

+Note: The mock device functionality is still in development

 ## Contributing

 Contributions to the NAPALM HiOS driver are welcome!
 Please refer to the CONTRIBUTING.md file for guidelines.